03: Wattwil to Rapperswil

 We therefore recommend heading towards Schmerikon, that will be our choice today.
 There, you will have to decide whether you want to go directly to Einsiedeln or take a detour through Rapperswil, a city that thoroughly deserves a visit.

-Section 5: Before a nice walk along Lake Zurich.
+Section 5: Before the stroll along Lake Zurich

 Overview of the route’s challenges: ups and downs with little difficulty; yet, the descent to Schmerikon is quite steep, then, afterwards, the holidays begin.